ahmed-M32/lms/README.md

 ## Assigned to: Member 4
 Tasks (aligned with the AD):
 Build notification APIs for enrollment updates, grading, and system events.
-Implement progress tracking for students (scores, attendance, and course completion).
+Implement progress tracking for students (scores, attendance, and course1 completion).
 Extend notification features to email integration as described in the AD.
 Deliverables:
 Notification APIs (system and email).